-Two meteorological data collection buoys have been deployed within the Lease Area, their positions have been provided in a Notice to Mariners and they are charted on NOAA nautical charts.
-The buoy locations are shown in Table 4-1.
+Two meteorological data collection buoys were deployed for ~11 months within the Lease Area and subsequently recovered in December 2022.
+The data from these buoys was made available to the public, their positions provided in a LNM, and they were charted on NOAA nautical charts.